leviraj24/pneumonia-detector/README.md

 - **Efficient Model**: Pre-trained EfficientNet-B0 (ImageNet), fine-tuned on pneumonia X-rays
 - **Explainable AI**: Grad-CAM visualizations highlight decision-making regions
 - **Interactive GUI**: User-friendly Tkinter app to analyze images, view predictions, and provide feedback
-- **Active Learning**: Learns from mistakes!
-Misclassified images are fed back into the training loop
+- **Active Learning**: Misclassified images are stored and can be used for retraining
 - **Robust Evaluation**: Tracks AUC, Accuracy, Sensitivity, and Specificity
 - **Educational Focus**: A proof-of-concept for medical AI with explainability